 The Council will allocate at least 1.1 hectares of land within the new residential areas of both Rayleigh and West Rochford, arising from the allocation of land in the general areas indicated in Policy H2, for new single-form entry primary schools with early years and childcare facilities.
-In addition, the Council will seek to incorporate a new early years and childcare facility into any redevelopment of the centre of Hockley.

 The Council will work with Essex County Council and developers to ensure that new primary schools with early years and childcare facilities are developed in a timely manner and well related to residential development.
-The new schools will be of a flexible design that allows it to adapt to future supply/demand issues.
+The new schools will be of a flexible design that allows it to adapt to future supply / demand issues.

-In conjunction with Essex County Council, the Council will carefully monitor the supply and demand of primary school places, as well as early years and childcare facilities.
+In conjunction with Essex County Council, the Council will carefully monitor the supply and demand of primary school places.
 Developer contributions will be sought to increase the capacities of existing primary schools where required.
 Standard charges will be applied as per Policy CLT1.